mhscott/mhscott.github.io/_posts/2019-11-07-only-their-mother-can-tell-them-apart.md

 ---
 <br>
-The title of this post is taken from the tagline of Twins.
+The title of this post is taken from the tagline of _Twins_.
 Here is the scene where the twins see each other for the first time since birth

 [![Twins](http://img.youtube.com/vi/Mw1Z2Jlp9Qw/0.jpg)](http://www.youtube.com/watch?v=Mw1Z2Jlp9Qw "Twins")